 Bacteria Thawing for Intratracheal Instillation

-To begin, warm a blood agar plate for 10 minutes at 37 degrees Celsius in a shaker [1].
-Take a new bacterial stock vial from the freezer and thaw it down by gentle agitation in a 37 degrees Celsius water bath for 2 minutes.
+To begin, warm a blood agar plate for 10 minutes at 37 degrees Celsius in a heated shaker or incubator[1].
+Take a new bacterial stock vial from the freezer and thaw it down by gentle agitation in a 37 degrees Celsius water bath for 2 minutes until the vial is completely thawed.
 Avoid touching the O-ring or cap with warm water [2-TXT].

-WIDE: Establishing shot of talent placing blood agar plate in a shaker.
+WIDE: Establishing shot of talent placing blood agar plate in a heated shaker or incubator.

 Talent placing the vial(s) in a water bath.
 TXT: Spn: ATCC 49619 and Kpn: ATCC 43816